Open Accessibility Menu

 Pelvic Organ Prolapse (POP)

 POP is a type of pelvic floor disorder which affects roughly 1 out of every 3 women during her lifetime.
 Childbirth, hysterectomy, and menopause can all contribute to this weakening of the pelvic floor, the muscles and ligaments that support a woman’s pelvic organs.
 When this happens, one or more of the pelvic organs (vagina, uterus, bladder, urethra, small intestine, or rectum) drop lower into the pelvis, causing a bulge in the vagina.
 This can lead to urinary and fecal incontinence, and sexual dysfunction.
-Treatment for pelvic prolapse often involves surgery and will depend on the severity of the problem and the woman’s personal preferences.
+Pelvic prolapse treatment often involves surgery and will depend on the severity of the problem and the woman’s personal preferences.

 Pelvic Pain